linhd-postdata/alberti/README.md

 - `NFS`.
 Network filesystem to mount and save all the experiment runs and data to.
 If not given, local filesystem will be used, so be careful with the volumes termination policy.
 - `NODEPS`.
 When set, no dependencies will be installed.
 This is useful for debugging.
 - `NOTRAIN`.
 When set, no training will occur.
 This is useful for debugging.
+- `FINETUNE`.
+When set, a script to fine-tune models on metrical pattern generation is downloaded.
+The script, [bertsification-multi-bert.py](./bertsification-multi-bert.py), also supports a number of options.

 A possible command in Google Cloud would look like this:
 ```bash